-What Are The Twelve Days of Christmas?
+What Are the 12 Days of Christmas?

 As for the ubiquitous song, it is said to be French in origin and was first printed in England in 1780.
-Rumors spread that it was a coded guide for Catholics who had to study their faith in secret in 16th century England when Catholism was against the law.
+Rumors spread that it was a coded guide for Catholics who had to study their faith in secret in 16th-century England when Catholicism was against the law.
 According to the Christian Resource Institute, the legend is that "The 'true love' mentioned in the song is not an earthly suitor, but refers to God Himself.
 The 'me' who receives the presents refers to every baptized person who is part of the Christian Faith.
 Each of the 'days' represents some aspect of the Christian Faith that was important for children to learn."

 In debunking that story, Snopes excerpted a 1998 email that lists what each object in the song supposedly symbolizes:

 2 Turtle Doves = the Old and New Testaments